jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

+_**Note: Speakers whose names are not known are listed as ‘Speaker A’ etc., please do not refer to these labels in the summary**_

 JENNIFER: We need a --
 	      Do you have any sharp objects on you?

-DAN:  No. Keys?
+Speaker A:  No. Keys?

 JENNIFER:	No I need like a little pin or something.
 You have a pencil?

-DAN:	You have anything in your hair?
+Speaker A:	You have anything in your hair?

 JENNIFER: No. Fuck.

-DAN:	What do you have to hit?
+Speaker A:	What do you have to hit?

 JENNIFER:	 See this is the little -- Oh.
 Oh oh.

-DAN:	 Cool?
+Speaker A:	 Cool?

 JENNIFER:	 Okay.
 	Alright.